 Mountaintop Removal Spring Break 2014

-For the fifth year in a row Drew students will travel to Harlan, Kentucky for a week-long Spring Break trip.
-Lead this year by Professor Summer Harrison and Colleen Freund, the goal of the trip is to deepen student’s understanding of Environmental Justice.
-On the trip students will learn about mountain top removal and the ecological, cultural and economic significance of mining in local communities.
-The trip also includes a civic engagement/community service component.
+For the fifth year in a row Drew students traveled to Harlan, Kentucky for a week-long Spring Break trip.
+Lead this year by Professor Summer Harrison and Colleen Freund, the goal of the trip was to deepen student’s understanding of Environmental Justice.
+On the trip students learned about mountaintop removal and the ecological, cultural and economic significance of mining in local communities.
+The trip also included a civic engagement/community service component.

 - Service work planting trees on an abandoned strip mine site in Harlan County (Dollar Branch) and home weatherization work with Harlan Community Action Agency

 - A visit to a mountaintop removal site

 - Lectures on Appalachia and mountaintop removal hiking at Blanton Forest

 - A visit to the Kentucky Coal Mining Museum and Thrift Shop

 - Round table discussion with coalfield residents (KFTC, SAMS, RRENEW) and speakers.

 - Viewing the 1976 Academy-award wining documentary on the United Mine Workers strike in Harlan